AkshayHanchate/DSA-SQL/README.md

 - Filename: Includes the problem name or ID for easy identification.

 **🛠️ Tools & Technologies**
-- Language: Python (primary) with other languages to be added in the future.
+- Language: Python (primary) for DSA problems, SQL for database-related challenges.
 - Platform: LeetCode.

 **✨ Highlights**
+DSA
 - Covers a variety of topics, including:
 - Arrays, Strings, and Linked Lists.
 - Binary Trees and Binary Search Trees.